OldStarchy/dr-roboto/docs/RobotoOS/LifeCycle.md

     6. The "missing global" warning thing.
     7. The `log` api
     8. The `runWithLogging` helper function
-    9. Finally, the `ProcessManager` class.
+    9. Finally, the `ProcessManager` class is loaded.
 16. The global `ProcessManager` instance `process` is created.
 17. The log files are initialized with the `log` api
 18. `roboto/startup.lua` is run